ejohnsson6/bagop/README.md

 | bagop.name   | no       | The name of the resulting .sql file for this container,  will use docker id if not set                                         |
 | bagop.vendor | no       | can be set to ``postgres`` or ``mysql``.
 Overrides vendor detection and forces bagop to treat the container as the given vendor|

+Arbitrary data can also be backed up along with the databases.
+This can be done by mounting volumes into the `/extra` folder.

 # Contributions

 Are appreciated